holokit/holokit-unity-sdk/README.md

 <img width="600" alt="Enable Google ARCore" src="https://github.com/holoi/holokit-unity-sdk/assets/44870300/daccfe62-c90e-4ed3-8fcc-218bcae59a31">

-## Samples
+## Core Samples

-The SDK package offers samples for each key feature.
+The SDK package offers a samples for each of the three key features: stereoscopic rendering, hand tracking, and hand gesture recognition.
 Import these samples into your project and deploy them to mobile devices for a quick overview of each feature.
 These samples can also be used as templates for your projects.

 ### Stereoscopic Rendering